crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 - **Descriptions:** : Perform a redelegation of coins from a delegator and source validator to a destination validator.

-    Note that the redelegation is just a record update of the internal state of a delegator' staked funds.
+    Note that the redelegation is just a record update of the internal state of a delegator's staked funds.
 The delegator account won't have any funds movement based on the redelegation except.

     There is a side effect of `MsgBeginRedelegate`, upon successful execution of this message, all the rewards of the delegator from previous (source) validator will be withdrew automatically to the delegator account.